-The Company considers its Management Philosophy to be its most important business concept, and to realize it the Company has established "Principles of Corporate Behavior" that are shared across the Group, including at subsidiaries.
-The Company will establish the following basic policy regarding the internal control system (a system for ensuring that business is conducted suitably by the corporate group) and provide an improved internal control system for the Epson Group as a whole.
+The Company has established "Epson Way," which is based on its Management Philosophy and is shared across the corporate group consisting of the Company and its subsidiaries ("the Epson Group").
+The Company shall establish the following basic policy regarding the internal control system (a system for ensuring that business is conducted suitably by the Epson Group) and provide an improved internal control system for the Epson Group as a whole to ensure that the Epson Group's operations are conducted appropriately based on the Epson Way.